Yarra Track: History

+View of Mount Monda from near a house formerly known as Cameron’s Hotel, on the road between Healesville and Fernshaw, 1868.'

+Shanties were built every five or six miles from Healesville to the diggings.
+Accommodation houses and stores were strung along the rest of the road.
 As construction of the road progressed, smaller allotments, settlements and rural land was surveyed and the land auctioned in Crown land sales.
 The Glenwatts Store, Hit or Miss Restaurant, Jefferson's Store, Marysville, Healesville, Mt Arnold, Granton, Fernshaw, and Maytown were progressively surveyed from 1864 to 1866.

 In 1865, the first drays and wagons reached Woods Point via the Yarra Track, but they could only get through during the summer months.
 The Yarra Track shortened the trip to Woods Point from Melbourne to a little over 100 mi, compared with 220 mi via Jamieson.